What Are Web Stories and How Do You Integrate Them Into Your Ecommerce Strategy?

 - You are the owner of your web story, which is not the case with a traditional story.
 Indeed, if the social network where it was designed disappears, your story disappears with it.

-A web story is A full-fledged page on your website, which contains several pages that the visitor can scroll using arrows.
+A web story is a full-fledged page on your website, which contains several pages that the visitor can scroll using arrows.
 By nature, a web story has a format responsive : It adapts to any screen size, from the Desktop To the mobile, through the tablet.

 You Can Also Integrate Into Your Web Stories Links, to improve navigation on your website or conversion.